Rightpoint/RZVinyl/README.md

 ##### Retrieve or create an instance for a primary key value

-These methods use the attribute provided by overriding `+ (NSString *)rzv_primaryKey;` in the managed object subclass to search for an existing object with the provided value for that attribute, optionally creating a new object and initializing it with the primary key value if one was not found.
+These methods use the attribute provided by implementing `+ (NSString *)rzv_primaryKey;` in the managed object subclass to search for an existing object with the provided value for that attribute, optionally creating a new object and initializing it with the primary key value if one was not found.

 ```objective-c
 // In the default main context